C0deWiser/workflow/README.md

 ```

 Do remember, that workflow model doesn't do anything with these additional information:
-you need to store it yourself by catching event or using observer.
+you need to store it yourself by catching event, using observer or transition callback (read later).

+Transition doesn't validate provided data.
+Validate it yourself.

 ### Conditions